uttori/uttori-image-png/README.md

 ### imagePNG.decodeIEND(_chunk)
 Decode the IEND (Image trailer) chunk.
-The IEND chunk marks the end of the PNG datastream.
+The IEND chunk marks the end of the PNG DataBuffer.
 The chunk's data field is empty.

 **Kind**: instance method of [<code>ImagePNG</code>](#ImagePNG)
 **See**: [Image Trailer](http://www.w3.org/TR/2003/REC-PNG-20031110/#11IEND)